Skip to Content

-Utah State Historical Records Advisory Board (USHRAB)
+Utah State Historical Records Advisory Board

 Every state, including the District of Columbia and Puerto Rico, has a State Historical Records Advisory Board (SHRAB).
 Authorized under the National Historical Publications and Records Commission (NHPRC) regulations, SHRABs are responsible for reviewing grant proposals submitted to NHPRC from organizations in their states.
 SHRABs also undertake statewide planning for historical records.
 The Utah State Historical Records Advisory Board (USHRAB) was established in 1978.